 The Northern Ireland Act (1998)

-The Belfast/Good Friday Agreement was an international agreement between the British and Irish Governments.
-It was reached by negotiations with most of the political parties in Northern Ireland.
+The Belfast/Good Friday Agreement was an international agreement between the British and Irish Governments, lodged with the United Nations.
+It was reached by a talks process involving most of the political parties in Northern Ireland.

-The Northern Ireland Act (1998) was passed at Westminster ‘to make new provision for the government of Northern Ireland for the purpose of implementing the agreement reached at multi-party talks on Northern Ireland …’
+The Northern Ireland Act (1998) was passed by the UK Parliament ‘to make new provision for the government of Northern Ireland for the purpose of implementing the agreement …reached at multi-party talks on Northern Ireland.'

 This Act repealed the Government of Ireland Act of 1920, which partitioned Ireland.
 The new law now stated that: